cast-org/figuration/docs/get-started/browsers-devices.md

 ## Internet Explorer

-Internet Explorer 10+ is also supported, IE9 and down are not.
+Internet Explorer 11+ is also supported, IE 10 and down are not.
 Please be aware that some CSS3 properties and HTML5 elements are not fully supported in IE10, or require prefixed properties for full functionality.
 Visit [Can I use…](https://caniuse.com/) for details on browser support of CSS3 and HTML5 features.

 ### MutationObserver

 Some of Figuration's [JavaScript Widgets]({{ site.baseurl }}/widgets/overview/) have some support for the use of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) to watch for and respond to changes in the DOM.
-Internet Explorer 10 does not support MutationObserver, but this can be mitigated with the use of a Polyfill.
-Check out the [Quick Start page]({{ site.baseurl }}/get-started/quick-start/#mutationobserver) for more details.

 ## Modals and Dropdowns on Mobile